susumuota/agi_3d_sim_env/gym-foodhunting/README.md

 # gym-foodhunting

-Gym environments and agents for food hunting in the 3D World.
+Gym environments and agents for food hunting in the 3D world.

 # Install